ADA-research/Sparkle/CONTRIBUTING.md

   - Assign bugs as high priority and improvements as medium.
 - **Assign**
   - If the issue is related and isolated to the part of Sparkle you are working on, feel free to assign the issue to yourself.
 Otherwise, leave it unassigned.

+## Branching for issues and bugs
+In general, give branches a descriptive name (e.g., by creating the branch through the related Jira issue, which uses the issue ID and name in the branch name).

+### Bugs affecting the `main` branch
+For bug fixes affecting the `main` branch, create a branch from `main`, and implement the fix there.
+If unsure, first try to reproduce the bug on the `main` branch.
+When ready, create a pull request towards the `main` branch, clearly indicating it should also be merged into the `development` branch.
+Make sure to also update the `CHANGELOG.md` and the version number with a minor version (after the dot) when ready to merge to main.

+### All other development
+The development is done on the `development` branch.
+To make changes to Sparkle, please create a branch from `development` and add your code there.
+When ready, create a pull request towards the `development` branch.

 ## Pull requests, review, and merge protocol
 1. Before a pull request is reviewed, the author(s) of the changes are expected to ensure the general, code style and testing conditions below are satisfied.